+86 1510-529-7925 [email protected]

 DSCF9388-1024x683-1024x683 How to photograph graffiti

 When shooting graffiti, one of the biggest problems is space or the lack of space.
-Graffiti is still considered illegal in many places or frowned upon so lots of graffiti painting or writing gets done in small alleyways or in tight corners, hidden away from the general public.
+Graffiti is still considered illegal in many places or frowned upon so lots of graffiti painting or writing gets done in small alleyways or tight corners, hidden away from the general public.
 As a photographer, shooting in such confined spaces is not easy.
-Your lens selection is basically reduced to a very wide lens.
-You need to be able to get to the 20mm range for a lot of the shots, or you will not be able to capture the complete wall.
-The wide-angle lens helps with regards to the depth of field though.
-So if you are shooting at F8 with a 20mm focal length, most things will be in focus.
-But fisheye lens can distort lines too much.
-Graffiti artists put a lot of pride into painting their lines in their work and if you are distorting the line work then they are not going to be happy.
-I use fisheye lens a lot in my music photography work but I leave them at home when shooting graffiti artists now.
+Your lens selection is reduced to a very wide lens or a fisheye lens but most graffiti artists will not like a fisheye lens.
+For a lot of shoots, you will need to be able to get to the 20mm range for a lot of the shots, or you will not be able to capture the complete wall.
+The wide-angle lens will also help with the depth of field, so everyone or everything important should be in focus.
+Once again I will say, don’t use a fisheye lens as it can distort the artist’s (writer’s) lines too much.
+Graffiti artists put a lot of pride into painting their lines in their work and if you are distorting their line work, then they are not going to be happy.
+I use fisheye lenses a lot in my music photography work but I leave them at home when shooting graffiti artists now.

 DSCF9388-1024x683-1024x683 How to photograph graffiti

 But getting too close to a graffiti artist while he is working does come with some danger to your gear.
-The paint that a writer uses tends to become paint dust or particles in the air and your gear can get covered in paint dust that sticks to everything.
+The paint that a writer uses tends to become paint dust or particles in the air and your gear can get covered in paint dust, which sticks to everything.
 If you are shooting graffiti, you have to a UV filter on your lens as the paint dust can be almost impossible to get off the glass, so make sure your lens is safe.
-I have thrown away nearly a dozen UV filters already but my lens has survived.
+I have thrown away nearly a dozen UV filters already but my lenses have survived.
 The paint dust can get onto your camera body or your lens body as well but this can be scrubbed off with a bit of pressure but the glass elements seem to be impossible to clean.
 If you have to change your lens during a shoot, do it far away from the artists and protect both your camera body and the lens elements during the change.
-Imagine you are changing a lens in a sand storm while you are in the middle of the desert.
+Imagine you are changing a lens in a sandstorm while you are in the middle of the desert.
+If you get one of those paint dust/particles on your sensor, the UV sensor cover will need to be replaced which requires disabling the entire camera.
+Look up how digital cameras are converted to UV cameras, it is the same process.
+Not easy or cheap, so protect your gear.

 DSCF9388-1024x683-1024x683 How to photograph graffiti